 - For a match to be considered "positive", all of the major and diagnostic ions present in the known (reference) spectrum must be present in the "unknown".
-Occasionally, ions that are in the reference spectra may be missing from the "unknown" due to the low overall abundance of the mass spectrum. - If additional major ions are present in the "unknown" it is good practice to try to determine if the "extra" ions are from a co-eluting substance or "background" such as column bleed or diffusion pump oil (GC/MS). - Examination of reconstructed ion chromatograms of the suspected co-eluting substance relative to major ions from the reference spectrum will help to determine this.
+Occasionally, ions that are in the reference spectra may be missing from the "unknown" due to the low overall abundance of the mass spectrum. - If additional major ions are present in the "unknown" it is good practice to try to determine if the "extra" ions are from a co-eluting substance or "background" such as column bleed or diffusion pump oil (GC/MS). - Examination of reconstructed ion chromatograms of the suspected co-eluting substance relative to major ions from the reference spectrum will help to determine this. - If there is any doubt in identification, reference material should be analysed using the same analytical conditions to compare retention time and mass spectral features.

-8.2.10.
-GC/MS chemical ionisation and LC/MS mass spectra are often simpler than GC/MS-EI spectra and therefore afford fewer options for the choice of qualifier ions.
+GC/MS chemical ionisation and LC/MS mass spectra are often simpler than GC/MS EI spectra and therefore afford fewer options for the choice of qualifier ions.
 However, it is often possible to adjust the ionisation energy (e.g. cone or fragmentor voltage with a single quadrupole LC/MS) in order to produce additional or stronger secondary ions.
-Running the sample under conditions of both weak ionisation (to maximise the quantification ion signal) and stronger ionisation (to promote fragmentation and facilitate confirmation of identity) is an option.
-Monitoring of a single ion in single stage MS is not considered acceptable in a forensic setting.
+Running the sample under conditions of both low voltage (to maximise the quantification ion signal) and higher ionisation voltage (to promote fragmentation and facilitate confirmation of identity) is an option.
+Monitoring of a single ion in single stage MS is not considered acceptable, especially for positive identification, in a forensic setting.